How WTB Determines Tire Width

 How is Tire Width Accurately Measured?

-ETRTO guidelines state that a tire should be inflated to 65psi and allowed to sit for at least 24 hours before being reduced to 35psi for measurement.
-This process simulates the amount of stretch a tire casing will experience after about a week or so of riding.
+ETRTO guidelines state that a tire should be inflated to its maximum allowed pressure and allowed to sit for at least 24 hours before also being measured at its maximum allowed pressure.
+This process simulates the amount of stretch a tire casing will experience after a week or so of riding.
 If you mount a WTB tire and measure it immediately after inflation, the width of the tire will always measure narrower than the stated width of the tire.
 ISO standards state that width of a tire family should always be determined using a version of the tire that has a single-ply casing and doesn't feature puncture protection.
-This standard ensures the measured tire will be the largest version of a tire made from that mold (excepting normal human, material, and machine tolerances).
+This standard ensures tires are always measured in the largest state that can be from a specific mold (accepting normal human, material, and machine tolerances).

 What is Tire Section Width?